wandersoncferreira/wandersoncferreira.github.io/content/items/20220111222641-emacs_automation_don_t_need_to_look_pretty.md

 unnecessary manual intervention during my day.
 This is by far not the prettiest function I ever wrote, but it gets the job done.

-Sometimes we only want to accomplish what we want and move on...
+Sometimes we only want to accomplish what we need and move on...